Quantum particle localization observables on Cauchy surfaces of Minkowski spacetime and their causal properties: Introduction

-The afore-mentioned second version of the Hegerfeld theorem \cite{Hegerfeldt2} (see also further formalizations in \cite{C}) can be stated as follows, for a free quantum relativistic particle of any spin and strictly positive mass $m>0$.
-(The result was actually extended \cite{Hegerfeldt2} to more relativistic general systems in, also self-interacting, but satisfying energy positivity).
+The afore-mentioned second version of the Hegerfeld theorem \cite{Hegerfeldt2} (see also further formalizations in \cite{C}) can be stated as follows, for a free quantum relativistic particle of any spin and mass $m\geq 0$.
+(The result was actually extended \cite{Hegerfeldt2} to more general relativistic systems in, also self-interacting, but satisfying energy positivity).

-\begin{theorem}[\cite{Hegerfeldt2}] Consider a spatial localization observable $\sA$ for a massive Wigner particle described in the Hilbert space $\cH$.
-If there is a unit vector $\psi \in \cH$ such that the associated probability to find the particle outside a ball of radius $r$ in a certain $\Sigma$ is bounded by $K_1e^{-K_2r}$, for all $r>0$ and constants $K_1\geq 0$ and $K_2 \geq 2 \frac{mc}{\hbar}$, then $\sA$ fails to satisfy CT. \end{theorem}
+\begin{theorem}[Hegerfeldt’s theorem on relativistic time evolution \cite{Hegerfeldt2}] Consider a spatial localization observable $\sA$ for a Wigner particle of mass $m\geq 0$ described in the Hilbert space $\cH$.
+If there is a unit vector $\psi \in \cH$ such that the associated probability to find the particle outside a ball of radius $r$ in a certain $\Sigma$ is bounded by $K_1e^{-K_2r}$, for all $r>0$ and constants $K_1\geq 0$ and $K_2 > 2 \frac{mc}{\hbar}$, then $\sA$ fails to satisfy CT. \end{theorem}

 \begin{remark}{\em As consequence, $\sA$ fails to satisfy CC as well. } $\blacksquare$\end{remark}